k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_TDM/TDM_Installation_V9.5.md

 **1) Choose your Development setup**

 * **Fabric Web Studio (containerized):** Run Fabric Web Studio in containers (Docker; Podman-compatible in many orgs) on a shared VM or a personal computer.
-Use the `studio_pg` profile so PostgreSQL backs both the System DB and TDM.
+Use the `studio_` profile so PostgreSQL backs both the System DB and TDM.
 Follow **TDM On-Prem — Web Studio** for instructions on installing the in-Studio library or importing a VSIX.
 * **K2cloud (Dev):** Create a Dev Space from a TDM project/profile and deploy—quickest path to a working Dev environment.
 * **Desktop Studio:** Install Fabric Studio locally, import the TDM libraries (TDM, TDM_LIBRARY, TDM_TableLevel), then deploy.